 It is used when uncertainties are given by maximum bound within which all values are equally probable.
-The standard uncertainty is computed by dividing the half-interval 'a' by squared root of 3, i.e. $\sqrt{3}$.
+This probability distribution is assumed when there is no stated confidence level associated to a given uncertainty, U. The standard uncertainty is computed by dividing the half-interval 'a' by squared root of 3, i.e. $\sqrt{3}$.